 Recalculating the roads and turns we take in our lives that land us into brand-new landscapes we don’t recognize or even imagine.

 Much of learning to recalculate is rooted right here at Ripon.
-We don’t leave this college with just a headful of information, in my case circa 1978.
+We don’t leave this college with just a headful of information, circa the four years we studied here.
 We leave Ripon College with deep knowledge learned together with our professors and classmates, and we recalculate its significance into our 2013 lives today in the challenges we face: personally, professionally, nationally, globally.

 We leave Ripon College, recalculating the significance of relationships we made right here: How can we help one another, as we together help this world?